topkecleon/telegram-bot-bash/examples/README.md

 Background jobs are an easy way to provide sceduled messages or alerts if something happens.

-**notify.sh** is a simple example how to send a message ervery x seonds, e.g. actual time.
+**notify.sh** is a simple example on how to send a message every x seonds, e.g. current time.

-**background-scripts** contains a more concrete example on how to start and kill diffrent background scripts plus some example backgound scripts.
+**background-scripts** contains a more concrete example on how to start and stop different scripts plus some example backgound scripts.

 ```
     mycommands.sh - /run_xxx and /kill-xxx wil start any script named run_xxx.sh